lukeed/dset/readme.md

 > **Note:** Please be aware that only the _last_ key actually receives the value!

-> **Important:** New Objects are created at each segment if there is not an existing structure.<br>When numerical-types are encounted, Arrays are created instead!
+> **Important:** New Objects are created at each segment if there is not an existing structure.<br>However, when integers are encounted, Arrays are created instead!

 #### value